Introduction of Logotherapy.

 The primary of objective of positive psychology is to derive that positive human health is not extant from medical considerations, which are not about wellness, but necessarily require a base in philosophical accounts of the good in life.
-To encourage and provoke people for a change of emphasis from string tendencies to consume human health as exclusively about the mind of the body toward and integrated and positive spiral of mind-body influence
+To encourage and provoke people for a change of emphasis from string tendencies to consume human health as exclusively about the mind of the body toward and integrated and positive spiral of mind-body influence.

-Positive psychology helps to understand more about biology of positive health and the impacts of it on human life, implications for making scientific agenda to help people overcome day to life situation and have fruitful future.
+In addition positive psychology helps to understand more about biology of positive health and the impacts of it on human life, implications for making scientific agenda to help people overcome day to life situation and have fruitful future.

 Mindfulness and Well-being: